ionic-team/CapacitorWatch/README.md

 ---

+_CapacitorLABS_ - This project is experimental.
+Support is not provided.
+Please open issues when needed.

+---

 The Capacitor Watch plugin allows you to define a UI for a watch in your web code and show it on a paired watch.

 This currently only supports iOS.
 This guide assumes you've already added iOS to your capcacitor project.